lovell/sharp/README.md

 sudo apt-get install libvips-dev
 ```

-Please symlink `vips-7.28.pc` (or later, installed with libvips-dev) as `/usr/lib/pkgconfig/vips.pc`.
+When installed as a package, please symlink `vips-7.28.pc` (or later, installed with libvips-dev) as `/usr/lib/pkgconfig/vips.pc`.
 To do this in Ubuntu 13.04 (64-bit), use:

 	sudo ln -s /usr/lib/x86_64-linux-gnu/pkgconfig/vips-7.28.pc /usr/lib/pkgconfig/vips.pc